ocaml/ocamlbuild/manual/manual.md

     myprog.byte -> _build/myprog.byte*
     myprog.ml

-Ocamlbuild does all its work in a single `_build` directory, to help keep your source directory clean.
+OCamlbuild does all its work in a single `_build` directory, to help keep your source directory clean.
 Targets are therefore built inside `_build`.
 It will generally add a symbolic link for the requested target in the user directory, but if a target does not appear after